 We waive a portion of our fees with respect to the Hennessy Midstream Fund, the Hennessy Technology Fund, and the Hennessy Stance ESG ETF to comply with contractual expense ratio limitations.
 The fee waivers are calculated daily by the Hennessy Funds' accountants at U.S. Bank Global Fund Services, reviewed by management, and then charged to expense monthly as offsets to our revenues.
 Each waived fee is then deducted from investment advisory fee income and reduces the aggregate amount of advisory fees we receive from such fund in the subsequent month.
-Total fee waivers during each of fiscal year 2023 and 2022 were \$0.1 million.
+Total fee waivers during fiscal years 2024 and 2023 were \$0.18 million and \$0.15 million, respectively.
 To date, we have only waived fees based on contractual obligations, but we have the ability to waive fees at our discretion.
 Any decision to waive fees would apply only on a going-forward basis.

-Our investment advisory agreements must be renewed annually (except in limited circumstances) by (a) the Funds' Board of Trustees or the vote of a majority of the outstanding shares of the applicable Hennessy Fund and (b) the vote of a majority of the disinterested trustees.
+Our investment advisory agreements must be renewed annually (except in limited circumstances) by (i) the Funds' Board of Trustees or the vote of a majority of the outstanding shares of the applicable Hennessy Fund and (ii) the vote of a majority of the disinterested trustees.
 If an investment advisory agreement is not renewed, it terminates automatically.
 There are two additional circumstances in which an investment advisory agreement terminates.
-First, an investment advisory agreement automatically terminates if we assign it to another advisor (assignment includes "indirect assignment," which is the transfer of our common stock in sufficient quantities deemed to constitute a controlling block).
+First, an investment advisory agreement automatically terminates if we assign it to another advisor (assignment includes "indirect assignment," which is the direct or indirect transfer of our common stock in sufficient quantities deemed to constitute a controlling block).
 Second, an investment advisory agreement may be terminated prior to its expiration upon 60 days' written notice by either the applicable Hennessy Fund or us.